A community event on Cato Street will mark 200 years since the Cato Street Conspiracy was discovered there.

 This outdoors event on Cato Street is free admission.
 Watch for updates online: hdra.xyz/catostreetconspiracy

-Later on a one-man play about the Cato Street Conspiracy will be performed in the nearby Duke of York pub at 3pm and 4pm.
+Later on a one-man play about the Cato Street Conspiracy will be performed in the nearby Duke of York pub at 3:00pm (sold out) and 5:00pm.
 Tickets are £7.50 and available from Eventbrite.
 Both the Duke of York and the Lord Wargrave pub will be selling special Conspiracy cocktails and mocktails, serving traditional food and hosting old-style singalongs.

 The free admission anniversary event has been organised by local resident, Caroline Friedman of Harrowby and District Residents Association and supported by Marble Arch London BID as well as local businesses and retailers.